HARIHARAN-TECH-AI/Node-Js/README.md

         this will help us to publish the API to connect to github.

+        i provide the rendered api url "https://node-js-azba.onrender.com/" in this url you need to add suffix like "/api/entries" , "/api/entries/:id", "/api/entries/search?title=Dream Chasers  like that...

 Here  i upload one Screenshot folder which contain all the details contain DB connection String, DB Stored in TiDB , Deployment like that

 Thank You...!